kioopi/connect-sessionvoc/Readme.md

 connect-sessionvoc is a session store using a secure, reliable, external session database, the SessionVOC (see https://github.com/triAGENS/SessionVoc-OPEN).

+This is dependend on the fork of senchalabs/connect at  https://github.com/triAGENS/connect

 ## Installation

 via npm: